 Note that as the configuration is depicted in Figure 4.8, an additional fiber-optical antenna entails installation of two additional transmitter/receiver-fibers all the way from the optical interface unit to the location of the antenna.
 Ordinary antennas could however be connected to the external antenna terminal on the fiber-optical antenna.
 The main features of the antenna systems are summarized in Table 4.3

 Antenna system Comments

 + Easy and quick installation

 Integrated antennas + Low cost

-- - Limited coverage
+- Limited coverage

 + Low cost

 Distributed antennas (coax) + Flexible design

 - Robust and well proven technique

-Leaking cable + Flexible design
+T l'and la + Flexible design

-- Expensive
+Leaking cable - Expensive

 + Low attenuation

 + Easy installation

 Distributed antennas (fiber) - Expensive

 - Limited design Flexibility

 - Power supply of antenna units